domcermak/neural_style_transfer/README.md

 #### Upload application feature descriptions

-- When a new user opens the Upload application in a browser, a unique session UUID is created and stored into the PostgreSQL database, so the user is later able to download their own styled images.
+- When a new user opens the Upload application in a browser, a unique session UUID is created and stored into the PostgreSQL database, so the user is later able to download their own stylized images.

-- When a user uploads a content image, selects a style image and confirms processing, the Upload application stores the content and style images into `scheduled_images` table in the PostgreSQL database and sends the record's `id` to the Neural worker application for processing via RabbitMQ channel.
+- When a user uploads a content image, selects a style image and confirms processing, the Upload application stores the content and style images into `scheduled_images` table in the PostgreSQL database and sends the record's `id` via RabbitMQ channel to the Neural worker application for stylization.

-- After the submitted images are processed, the Upload application notifies the user and offers a way to download the processed image.
+- After the submitted images are processed, the Upload application notifies the user and offers a way to download the stylized image.

 ### Neural worker

 Neural worker is a backend application wrapping fast neural style transfer model.
-Its primary purpose is to stylize submitted images by users via the Upload application in real time.
+Its primary purpose is to stylize submitted images by users via the Upload application.

 #### Neural worker feature descriptions

 - Neural worker transforms content and style images into stylized images scheduled in `scheduled_images` table in PostgreSQL database.
-Neural worker identifies new scheduled images by the `id` received from RabbitMQ channel.
+Neural worker identifies new scheduled images by the `id` received through RabbitMQ channel.

-- After image stylization, the Neural worker stores the generated image into `geneated_images` table in the PostgreSQL database and creates records in `processed_images` for all the running Presentation application sessions.
+- After image stylization, the Neural worker stores the generated image into `generated_images` table in the PostgreSQL database and creates records in `processed_images` for all the running Presentation application sessions.
 Presentation application sessions are in table `sessions` with attribute `type='presentation'`.

 ### Presentation application

 Presentation application is a web application based on [Streamlit](https://streamlit.io).
-Its primary purpose is to provide a UI to display stylized images submitted by users in a presentation room.
+Its primary purpose is to provide a UI to display stylized images submitted by users on a presentation screen.

 #### Presentation application feature descriptions

-- When a new instance of the Presentation application is opened in a browser window, a unique session UUID is created and stored into the PostgreSQL database.
-When an image for stylization is submitted and stylized, the stylized image is registered to the all existing presentation session UUIDs.
+- When a new session of the Presentation application is opened in a browser window, a unique session UUID is created and stored into the PostgreSQL database.

-- Every instance of the Presentation application automatically scans in the `processed_images` table in the PostgreSQL database, so all Presentation application instances update the displayed images when a new image is stylized.
+- Every session of the Presentation application automatically scans the `processed_images` table in the PostgreSQL database, so all Presentation application sessions update the displayed images when a new image is stylized.

 - When there are many images being stylized at once, there is guaranteed that each stylized image stays displayed in the Presentation application at least 5 seconds.